manpen/pace26stride/README.md

 ## Data protection
 **We are not interested in your personal data** and designed the whole system in good faith to collect as little data as possible while still achieving the goals:
 - Your solver never leaves your machine
-- The runner only uploads normalized solutions (canonical leave and tree order stripped of any comments/stride lines), runtime, and error codes
+- The runner only uploads normalized solutions (canonical leave and tree order and stripped of any comments/STRIDE lines), runtime, and error codes
 - We do not gather any personal data or information about your compute infrastructure
 - We do not store your IP address in our database (though we may enable short-term access logs for debugging purposes)